Needham lifts Boston Scientific Corporation [BSX] price estimate. Who else is bullish?

 Needham have made an estimate for Boston Scientific Corporation shares, keeping their opinion on the stock as Hold, with their previous recommendation back on May 26, 2021.
 While these analysts kept the previous recommendation, Barclays raised their target price to Overweight.
 The new note on the price target was released on May 25, 2021, representing the official price target for Boston Scientific Corporation stock.
 Previously, the target price had yet another raise to $52, while Atlantic Equities analysts kept a Overweight rating on BSX stock.

-Boston Scientific Corporation [BSX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.34.
-With this latest performance, BSX shares gained by 5.81% in over the last four-week period, additionally plugging by 27.62% over the last 6 months – not to mention a rise of 18.95% in the past year of trading.
+Boston Scientific Corporation [BSX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.51.
+With this latest performance, BSX shares gained by 0.50% in over the last four-week period, additionally plugging by 10.72% over the last 6 months – not to mention a rise of 12.42% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Boston Scientific Corporation [BSX] shares currently have an operating margin of +6.06 and a Gross Margin at +56.25.
 Boston Scientific Corporation’s Net Margin is presently recorded at -0.83.